 “Thanks for reaching out!
 I think this would be an excellent fit for my readers because (tell them why)!
 Because (your blog name) only works on compensated content, please let me know what your budget will allow.
 I’ve attached my media kit for your review and look forward to hearing from you!”

-I do not put prices on my media kit or anywhere on my site because I do not charge the same amount to each brand!
+I do not put prices on my media kit or anywhere on my site!
+It becomes clear that you charge for sponsored content once you send over your proposal.

-If a brand sets a price that’s too low, you can either take it, or offer to meet them at that price while taking out some of the deliverables, like less social shares or fewer photos.
-They can say yes or no, but they will never be rude or tell you your not worth what you are asking.
+If a brand sets a price that’s too low, you can either take it, or offer to meet them at that price while taking out some of the deliverables.
+You can say, “To stay within your budget I can take out x, y, or z”

 Networks that paid me with around 1,800 monthly page views